jamesNWT/player-chem-ml-stack/dev-journal.md

 waiting to work so that's good.
 I've made an issue asking how severly I'll have to slow requests down to avoid getting flagged in the future.
 I still need to figure out how I'm going to represent this data.

+### 2021-03-02
+Today and yesterday I tweaked the script.
+I added a catch for cloudflare timeouts, waiting 5 minutes if that happens to retry the request.
+I have no idea if that's enough time, right now cloudflare isnt even catching me if i dont wait at all.
+I made the wait time a command line variable.
+I now save a master list of players, and I store all the matches in a big list of objects.
+Now I have to turn that big list of objects into a csv that makes sense...